-If you are writing your paper using LaTeX, please use a copy of the source .tex file for this document as your starting point.
-Some useful LaTeX resources are [1, 5].
-This template (with its accompanying style file) has been set with the proper paper size and all the necessary styles for proper formatting.
-Just replace the text in this file with your own text.
-Also substitute your own images for the figures in this template, either as an individual figure like Figure 1, or, alternatively, as in the composite Figure 2.
-Each figure is then followed by a \caption.
+If you are writing your paper using MS-Word or a compatible word-processor such as OpenOffice [4], please use a copy of this document as your starting point.
+This template has been set with the proper paper size and all the necessary styles for proper formatting.
+Just replace segments in this text with your own text; introduce it as pure text and, if necessary, select the appropriate style from the style menu.
+Also substitute your own image for the figures in this template, either as an individual figure like Figure 1, or, alternatively, as in the composite Figure 2.
+Images on the same line of a figure should be the same height, as in Figure 2.
+Try to use as much of the page as possible when inserting images and strive for an attractive page layout.
+By default, figures are placed in-line with text, starting on a new line, and separated horizontally by a few blank spaces.
+The line that contains the figure(s) should have its style set to be Figure Display.
+Each figure is then followed by a paragraph with style Figure Caption.